Enterprise Products Partners L.P. (EPD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for EPD is $32.21, which is $6.43 above the current market price.
-The public float for EPD is 1.47B, and currently, shorts hold a 0.86% of that float.
-The average trading volume for EPD on May 25, 2023 was 4.51M shares.
+The average price point forecasted by analysts for Enterprise Products Partners L.P.
+(EPD) is $32.21, which is $6.9 above the current market price.
+The public float for EPD is 1.47B, and currently, short sellers hold a 0.86% ratio of that floaft.
+The average trading volume of EPD on May 31, 2023 was 4.52M shares.

 EPD’s Market Performance

-EPD stock saw a decrease of -0.85% in the past week, with a monthly decline of -3.19% and a quarterly a decrease of -0.62%.
-The volatility ratio for the week is 1.00%, and the volatility levels for the last 30 days are 1.42% for Enterprise Products Partners L.P.
+EPD stock saw a decrease of -2.73% in the past week, with a monthly decline of -3.76% and a quarterly a decrease of -0.82%.
+The volatility ratio for the week is 1.22%, and the volatility levels for the last 30 days are 1.44% for Enterprise Products Partners L.P.
 (EPD).
-The simple moving average for the last 20 days is -0.55% for EPD’s stock, with a simple moving average of 1.04% for the last 200 days.
+The simple moving average for the past 20 days is -1.89% for EPD’s stock, with a -0.77% simple moving average for the past 200 days.

 Insider Trading